Safety Improvements Troopers Hill Road

 The final scheme to be constructed later in 2018 includes some changes from the scheme consulted on in 2016 (see below).
 The changes are partly as a result of budget limitations and partly as a result of objections received.
 There are two parts to the scheme - road humps and buildouts / parking restrictions.

-A new formal consultation on the required 'Traffic Regulation Order' (TRO) for the reduced speed humps was run from Thursday 6th April to Friday 28 April 2017 on the Council's website at www.bristol.gov.uk/trafficorders
+A second formal consultation on the required 'Traffic Regulation Order' (TRO) for the reduced speed humps was run from Thursday 6th April to Friday 28 April 2017 on the Council's website at www.bristol.gov.uk/trafficorders

 Revised TRO April 17 documents for road humps - Notice - Statement of Reasons - Plan - these show the final plan for road humps.